 On the Data tab, you can select multiple 2D and 3D data sources for use by the widgets in your app.
 You can connect to a variety of data types, such as web maps, web scenes, hosted feature layers, services, feature services, map services, group layers, and feature tables.

 4. Add and connect widgets

 Widgets provide functionality in your app, such as menus to access multiple pages, the ability to find a place on a map, and a button to view more details.
 Most page, window, block, and screen group templates have their own set of widgets, but you can change them or add more by unlocking the layout.
-Use the widget toolbars to remove or align widgets and drag new widgets onto the canvas from the Insert widget panel.
+Use the buttons on widget toolbars to align, remove, or duplicate widgets and drag new widgets onto the canvas from the Insert widget panel.
 As you configure content, style, and action settings for each, set links and connect widgets to data or other widgets to customize the flow of your app.
 To save time, you can copy and paste widgets across pages using standard keyboard shortcuts.

 5. Refine layouts for all devices